deitch/activator/README.md

 To user *activator*, you select the routes you wish to use - activator does not impose any special routes - and use activator as middleware.
 Of course, you will need to tell activator how to do several things, like:

 * How to find a user, so it can check for the user
+* How to mark a user as activated, once they have sent the correct verified code
-* How to update a user, so it can mark the user as being activated, or that it has a temporary password reset key
+* How to change a user's password, once they have sent the correct verified code within time and a new password
 * Where to find the templates to use for activation and password reset emails
 * What URL the user should be using to activate or reset a password.
 The URL is included in the email, since the user normally clicks on a link.